Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 You will be taken to a room where you can rest until you are fully awake.
 Do not get out of bed until your healthcare provider says it is okay.
 A healthcare provider may remove your bandages soon after your surgery to check your surgery area.
 When healthcare providers see that you are not having any problems, you will be taken to a hospital room.

 - You have a fever, a cold, or the flu.

 - You feel very weak or get tired easily.

-- You have a decreased appetite for food and are losing weight.
+- You have a decreased appetite and are losing weight.

 - You have new or worsening yellowing of your skin, or the whites of your eyes.

 - You have severe abdominal pain.

 - During surgery, your blood vessels may be damaged.
 You may lose large amounts of blood.
 Air may also enter your blood vessels.
 This could be life-threatening if it enters your heart.